 (4) An actuary may categorise members according to their occupations, their salaries, the types of benefits to which they are or will become entitled, or on such other basis as the actuary considers appropriate.

-[Regulation 42 amended by No. 15 of 2010 s.
+[Regulation 42 amended by Act No. 15 of 2010 s.
 40.]

 [43.
-Deleted by No. 15 of 2010 s.
+Deleted by Act No. 15 of 2010 s.
 41.]

-44. Scope of actuarial determinations
+44. Actuarial determinations, content of

 (1) An actuarial determination must specify the amount of contributions to be made for each member, or category of member, for each return period during the 3 years after the day on which the determination is made.